Byron Schenkman

 Byron Schenkman (born 1966) is an American harpsichordist, pianist, music director, and educator.
 Schenkman has recorded over 40 CDs and has won several awards and accolades.
-He co-founded the Seattle Baroque Orchestra, and was its artistic director.
+They co-founded the Seattle Baroque Orchestra, and were its artistic director.
 Schenkman currently directs a baroque and classical chamber music concert series, Sound Salon, formerly Byron Schenkman & Friends, and performs as a recitalist and concert soloist.
-He also performs with chamber music ensembles, and is a teacher and lecturer.
+They also perform with chamber music ensembles, and are a teacher and lecturer.

 Early years

 Schenkman grew up in a musical family on a farm in Lafayette, Indiana.
-He graduated from the New England Conservatory, where he was a student of John Gibbons.
-He studied with Elisabeth Wright and Edward Auer at the Indiana University Jacobs School of Music, and earned a Master of Music degree with Honors in Performance.
-In 1990 he earned a Performer's Certificate in Harpsichord from Indiana University School of Music.
+They graduated from the New England Conservatory, where they were a student of John Gibbons.
+They studied with Elisabeth Wright and Edward Auer at the Indiana University Jacobs School of Music, and earned a Master of Music degree with Honors in Performance.
+In 1990 they earned a Performer's Certificate in Harpsichord from Indiana University School of Music.
 In 1991 Schenkman was a finalist in the Cambridge Society for Early Music's International Mozart Competition.

 Career

 At first Schenkman played harpsichord and fortepiano.
-He has recorded dozens of albums, and has made solo and concerto appearances in the Americas, Europe, and Asia.
-In 1999 he won the Cambridge Society for Early Music's Erwin Bodky Award, given "for outstanding achievement in the field of early music".
+They have recorded dozens of albums, and have made solo and concerto appearances in the Americas, Europe, and Asia.
+In 1999 they won the Cambridge Society for Early Music's Erwin Bodky Award, given "for outstanding achievement in the field of early music".
 In 2003 Schenkman's recording with Musica Pacifica, Telemann: Chamber Cantatas & Trio Sonatas, won the Chamber Music America/WQXR Record Award.
-In 2004 Schenkman was awarded a Partners of the Americas travel grant which enabled him to perform and teach in Chile.
+In 2004 Schenkman was awarded a Partners of the Americas travel grant which enabled them to perform and teach in Chile.
 In 2006 Schenkman was voted "Best Classical Instrumentalist" by the readers of the Seattle Weekly newspaper.
-In 2007 he was featured in the Seattle Magazine Music Portfolio of Seattle's Defining Musicians as a Key Player saying that "He makes 300-year-old music sound fresh."
+In 2007 they were featured in the Seattle Magazine Music Portfolio of Seattle's Defining Musicians as a Key Player saying that "He makes 300-year-old music sound fresh."

 Schenkman has worked with baroque violinist Ingrid Matthews.
 In 1994 they co-founded Seattle Baroque Orchestra, where Schenkman was artistic director from 1994 through 2004, and co-director from 2010 to 2013.
 In 2014 Schenkman and Matthews received the Indiana University Jacobs School of Music Entrepreneur of the Month award.
-He also performs with various chamber ensembles and tours internationally with his contemporaries.
-He performs as a guest artist with chamber music ensembles in North America.
-His live performances at the Boston Early Music Festival have been compared with those of Vladimir Horowitz and Jimi Hendrix.
-He was reviewed in The Boston Globe as "a superb and imaginative instrumentalist".
+Schenkman also performs with various chamber ensembles and tours internationally with their contemporaries.
+They perform as a guest artist with chamber music ensembles in North America.
+Their live performances at the Boston Early Music Festival have been compared with those of Vladimir Horowitz and Jimi Hendrix.
+They were reviewed in The Boston Globe as "a superb and imaginative instrumentalist".